AdilAbubacker/rentezy_backend/README.md

 ```
 **Impact:** Fully automated workflows without tight coupling.

-### 3️⃣ Centralized Authentication Across 19+ Services
+### 3️⃣ Centralized Authentication Across the Services
-**The Problem:** How do you secure 19+ microservices without duplicating auth logic everywhere?
+**The Problem:** How do you secure 10+ microservices without duplicating auth logic everywhere?
 **The Solution: Zero-Trust Architecture with Centralized Auth**

 **Authentication Flow:**